 All other skin penetration businesses must be registered with Council.

-The procedures carried out by barbers and hairdressers, where skin penetration is not intended and is not a deliberate part of the process are not considered to be skin penetration procedures and are not covered by the legislation.
+The procedures carried out by barbers and hairdressers, which do not involve skin penetration procedures and are not covered by the legislation.

 The Local Government Act 1993 provides standards for hairdressers and beauty salons who do not perform skin penetration practices.

 For further information contact Council's Environmental Health Officer on 02 9911 3626.